JasonThomasData/neural_net_cpp/README.md

 To make a neural network, it's helpful to think about the different elements of actual neurons and how those behave in actual neural networks.

-Elements of Neural Networks -
+Elements of (some) Neural Networks -

-- Neuron - an individual cell that communicates with other cells.
+- Multipolar Neuron - an individual cell that communicates with other cells, with multiple Dendrites and multiple Axon Terminals.
 - Soma - the body of the cell.
 This contains the nucleus and the decision process to send a signal to other neurons.
 - Axon - where a neuron outputs its own signal.
-- Axon terminal - each Axon has terminals, which branch off (in a sense) to other neurons' Dendrites.
+- Axon Terminal - each Axon has Terminals, which branch off (in a sense) to other Neurons' Dendrites.
 - Dendrite - a neuron has many of these.
 Each Dendrite can be thought of as connecting to an Axon
 - Terminal via a synapse.
 - Synapse - the part that connects an Axon Terminal and a Dendrite.

-If we think about the above information in an abstract way, then modelling the neural network allows us to do away with some of these parts.
+If we think about the above information in an abstract way, then modelling a neural network allows us to do away with some of these parts.

 We need -